 Branson’s theory?
 There’s no better salesperson than one who loves their job and sings its praises.
 In a reversal of common business thinking where customers come first, Branson has built a profitable empire by putting employees first.
 His reasoning is simple – treat employees badly and they, in turn, will treat customers badly, tarnishing the brand and ruining a potential sale.

-Branson says, “By putting the employee first, the customer effectively comes first by default, and in the end, the shareholder comes first by default as well.”
+Branson says, “By putting employees first, the customer effectively comes first by default, and in the end, the shareholder comes first by default as well.”
 Oh, Sir Richard Branson, if only we could clone you and put you at the helm of every business in the world.
 Employee disengagement would no longer be a global epidemic and the lives of billions of people would improve, as being miserable at work wreaks havoc on employees, their friends, their family members, and even people they do not know.

 Being disengaged at work has a ripple effect far beyond decreased productivity, customer satisfaction, creativity, and company profitability.
 As human beings, we are all energy and we are all connected.
 What does it mean to all be connected?
 It means we are all ‘affected’ by each other, even by people we do not know or have yet to meet.